 - (1) AUTHORIZATION REQUIRED.
 Services performed by CONTRACTOR and not authorized in this Contract shall not be paid for DISTRICT.
 Payment for additional services shall be made to CONTRACTOR by DISTRICT if, and only if, this Contract is amended by both parties in advance of performing additional services. - (2) MAXIMUM CONTRACT AMOUNT.
 The maximum amount payable to Contractor under this Contract amendment for FY 2023/24 shall not exceed \$13,115.

-711 Grand Ave, #110 San Rafael, CA 94901 ph: 415.226.0855 marintransit.org June 5, 2023 for RFP Assistance for Operations & Maintenance
+711 Grand Ave, #110 San Rafael, CA 94901 ph: 415.226.0855 marintransit.org June 5, 2023

 Honorable Board of Directors Marin County Transit District 3501 Civic Center Drive San Rafael, CA 94903